fweiss/aosp-starter-vm/README.md

 # AOSP Starter VM
 Goal is to build Android Open Source in a VirtualBox VM.

-> As a specific case, this project will target a Nexus 7 2012 "grouper" Android tablet.
+> As a specific case, this project will target the Nexus 7 2012 "grouper" Android tablet.

 ## VM
 Why use a VM?